 Caching Layers

-In-Memory Cache: Use Redis or Memcached to cache frequent reads.
+Application-Level Caching: Implement caching at the application level for calculated or expensive operations.
+For instance, cache results of computationally intensive tasks or external API responses in memory or a caching system.
+Use Redis or Memcached to cache frequent reads.
 This offloads load from the database for common queries and reduces latency.
+Use

 Optimizing Writes